NorakHak/ab-test-chart/README.md

 npm start

-Open your browser at http://localhost:3000 to view the chart.
+Open your browser at http://localhost:3000.